audioxide/data/data/posts/20160511-reviews-james-blake-the-colour-in-anything.md

   Blake on autopilot.
 There is little progression between this and Overgrown to convince those who are yet to be sold on his passive style of song writing.
 week: 53
+blurb: For an album that clocks in well over the hour mark, it’s regrettably unambitious and even a little safe.
+This is effectively James Blake on autopilot.
+There is little progression between this and Overgrown to convince those yet to be sold on his passive style of song writing.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p>Though James Blake tells us that he’s removed